BurntSushi/goim/README.md

 It is entirely possible that I could have used IMDbPY to load a database and then built tools on top of it to do searching and renaming, but I'm much happier with a smaller and simpler piece of software to do the work for me.
 Also, it's a lot more fun to design your own database.
+Plus, controlling the schema gives me the freedom to experiment with other neat ideas, like storing temporal data based on the diffs that IMDb provides for its plain text data.

 ### Licensing minutia